ellosoft/aws-cred-mgr/README.md

 # AWS Credential Manager (aws-cred-mgr)

-AWS Credential Manager (`aws-cred-mgr`) is a command-line interface (CLI) tool designed to simplify the management of AWS RDS credentials, specifically for users authenticating with Okta.
+AWS Credential Manager (`aws-cred-mgr`) is a command-line interface (CLI) tool designed to simplify the management of local AWS credentials (including AWS RDS), especially for users authenticating with Okta.
 This utility offers a seamless experience for configuring Okta authentication, creating and managing AWS credential profiles, and handling RDS tokens effectively.

 ## Features